dicerobotics/dev-refs/gpu_system_setup.md

 # System Setup with CUDA, cuDNN, VSCode, Miniconda, Pytorch on Ubuntu 22.04
-We assume that the system has NVIDIA GPU installed.
+We assume the system has NVIDIA GPU installed.

 ## Install NVIDIA drivers